![]() |

 1286-1290

-Guardians were appointed to govern the Kingdom during the young Margaret's minority.
-There were many among the unruly Scots nobility who considered they had plausible claims to the throne themselves, and disquieted at the thought of sending his young daughter to a land rent by dissension, King Eric of Norway solicited the protection of Scotland's neighbour and his daughter's great-uncle, the powerful and covetous Edward I of England.
+In 1289, the Guardians maintained the peace in Scotland between the competing claims of Margaret, Robert Bruce and John Balliol. and disquieted at the thought of sending his young daughter to a land rent by dissension, King Eric of Norway solicited the protection of Scotland's neighbour and his daughter's great-uncle, the powerful and covetous Edward I of England.

-The English King sent a ship to collect his great-niece.
-The young Queen Margaret sailed to take up her position as Queen of Scotland in September, 1290, but was fated never to arrive in her new kingdom.
-Tempestuous Autumnal gales buffeted Margaret's ship, and she fell sick and died in the Orkney Islands.
-Margaret was the last of the house of Dunkeld and her death left the Scottish succession disputed by thirteen claimants, which lead directly to the first Scottish War of Independence and the accession of John Balliol as King of Scotland.
+The English King sent a ship to collect his great niece and future daughter-in-law.
+The young Queen Margaret sailed to take up her position as Queen of Scotland in September 1290, but was fated never to arrive in her new kingdom.
+Tempestuous autumnal gales buffeted Margaret's ship, and she fell sick and died in the Orkney Islands.
+Her remains were taken to Bergen and buried beside her mother in the stone wall, on the north side of the choir, in Christ's Kirk at Bergen.